SAP-samples/teched2023-XP185v/exercises/ex1/README.md

 # Exercise 1 - Enable Multi-Factor Authentication for applications

-In this exercise, we will show how to enable Multi-Factor Authentication (MFA) using Time-based one-time password (TOTP) for Application Users.
-In general we recommend to configure Risk-Based Authentication methods, such as Multi-Factor Authentication, for the access to the **SAP BTP Cockpit** and the **SCI administrative console**.
-In the trial version this is not possible, because there is no possibility to set up a trust configuration to your BTP account on Global account level.
+In this exercise, we will show you how to enable Multi-Factor Authentication (MFA) using Time-based One-Time Passwords (TOTP) for application users.
+In general, we recommend to configure risk-based authentication methods, such as Multi-Factor Authentication, also for the access to the **SAP BTP Cockpit** and the **SCI administrative console**.
+In the trial version this is not possible, because there is no possibility to set up a trust configuration to your BTP account on global account level.
 This would be necessary to configure the trust for [platform users](https://help.sap.com/docs/btp/best-practices/basic-platform-concepts).
 The configuration in the **SCI administrative console** is the same, only for a different application.
 You will use **SAP Build Apps** as application to configure the risk-based authentication.

 :bulb: **What is Multi-Factor Authentication (MFA)?**

 Multi-Factor Authentication can be described as “An authentication mechanism that requires more than one distinct authentication factor for successful authentication”.
-When a user authenticates, the user must provide valid credentials consisting of either one or multiple factors.
-It uses variety of factors and information, to verify the user identity.
-Many earlier systems use one factor, like a username/ password also called as basic authentication.
+When a user authenticates, the user must provide valid credentials, consisting of either one or multiple factors.
+It uses a variety of factors and information to verify the user identity.
+Many earlier systems use one factor, like username/ password, which is also called basic authentication.
-Now to strengthen the authentication process we use MFA which acts as another layer of security for users and reduce the risk of unauthorized access.
+Today, we strengthen the authentication process by using MFA, which acts as another layer of security for users and reduces the risk of unauthorized access.

-:bulb:**What is Time-based One-Time Password (TOTP)?**
+:bulb: **What is a Time-based One-Time Password (TOTP)?**

 A Time-based One-Time Password (TOTP) is a numerical code which is generated with a standard algorithm that uses the current time and a key as input.
-It is user friendly and available offline in a generator application of the user’s choice- usually on a mobile device.
-It appears as six-digit numbers that regenerate every 30 seconds.
+It is user friendly and available offline in a generator application of the user’s choice, usually on a mobile device.
+It appears as six-digit numbers that are updated every 30 seconds.

 # Relevant Security Recommendations